caroocortes/wikidata-edit-history/README.md

 - max_files: max files to process (for all files use 2125)

-**Run multiple files at a time until max_files files are reached** chmod +x run_parser.sh
+**Run multiple files at a time until max_files files are reached** The script *run_parser.sh* can be used to run batches of files until a certain TOTAL amount of files is processed.

+chmod +x run_parser.sh
 ./run_parser.sh &